 Under the Name column, click the name of your instance,

-- At the top of the instance's details page, click the Create or reset Windows Password button.
+At the top of the instance's details page, click the Set Windows Password button.

 Setting up disk volumes